About the project

 The Wai Horotiu Queen Street Valley pilot aims to improve Queen Street for everyone through working with the Queen Street community to shape a more vibrant, user friendly street environment that people want to spend time in.

-The Queen Street Valley Pilot will make changes to streets between September 2020 and March 2021.
-Being a pilot scheme, it will try out different ideas for prioritising pedestrians in Queen Street, such as tree planters, pop-up parklets and loading zones.
+The Queen Street Valley Pilot will make changes to streets between December 2020 and June 2021.
+Being a pilot scheme, it will try out different ideas for improving Queen Street, such as tree planters, pop-up parklets, changes to private vehicle access and loading zones.
 The pilot will be constantly monitored to inform future interventions and, ultimately, a permanent design for Queen Street.

 Auckland Council and Auckland Transport